You are currently viewing Zhabjethang, the Plain where Guru Rinpoche Meditated and left His Footprint

 Historical Significance of Zhabjeythang

-In the 14th century, Terchen Dorji Lingpa visited Zhabjethang and founded a small temple in this sacred place.
+In the 14th century, Terton Dorji Lingpa visited Zhabjethang and founded a small temple in this sacred place.
 Since then, Zhabjithang Goenpa has been the seat of Terten Dorji Lingpa.
 The Terton has also left behind some of his Termas in the temple.
-Trulku Choduen Goenpo, an immediate incarnation of Terton Dorji Lingpa also spent time inside this temple.
+Trulku Chogden Gonpo, an immediate incarnation of Terton Dorji Lingpa renovated the Lhakhang and spent time there in the 15th century.

 Description of Zhabjeythang

-Above the Lhakhang, is a throne (Zhug Thri) of Guru Rinpoche.
+Above the Lhakhang is Guru Rinpoche’s throne (Zhug Thri).
 A tree said to be Guru’s walking stick can also be seen.
-In the open ground, we still see traces of retrieving a knife while subduing a demon disguised as a black yak, probably used to chop the head and skin.
+In the open ground, we still see traces of a knife being recovered while subduing a demon disguised as a black yak, probably used to chop the head and skin.

 There is a place where Lama Drukpa Kuenley and Terton Pema Lingpa debated by showing their attainment of spiritual powers.
-Little far away from this sacred place, are the footprints of Trulku Choduen Goenbo.
+A little far away from this sacred place are the footprints of Trulku Chogden Gonpo.

 Zhabjethang Lhakhang

-The temple is owned by the descendants of Terton Dorji Lingpa themselves as the private temple handed down from one generation to another (parents to children).
+The temple is owned by the descendants of Terton Dorji Lingpa, as it is a private temple handed down from one generation to another.
 Currently, a caretaker looks after the Zhabjethang Lhakhang and performs the community’s rituals.

 Best Time to Visit Bumthang Zhabjethang Lhakhang